AInora

 Customer Satisfaction Scores

-10. Government AI actually scores higher than human agents - the only sector where this occurs
+10. Government AI sometimes scores higher than human agents

 Government agencies have notoriously long hold times and inconsistent service quality.
 AI eliminates the hold time entirely and provides consistent, accurate answers.
-Citizens rate the AI experience 0.1 points higher than human agent interactions - not because AI is amazing, but because the baseline was low.
-(Source: Forrester, Government CX Index, 2025)
+In some pilot studies, citizens rate the AI experience marginally higher than human agent interactions - not because AI is amazing, but because the baseline was low.

-11. Customer satisfaction drops 0.8 points when AI fails to resolve and transfers to a human
+11. Customer satisfaction drops when AI fails to resolve and transfers to a human

 The worst customer experience is not AI or human - it is AI that fails and then transfers.
-Customers who start with AI and get escalated report lower satisfaction than those who went directly to a human agent.
+Customers who start with AI and get escalated tend to report lower satisfaction than those who went directly to a human agent.
 This highlights the importance of AI knowing its limits and escalating gracefully.
-(Source: Qualtrics, Channel Transfer Impact Study, 2025)

 ROI Data by Sector

-Telecommunications companies benefit from extremely high call volumes and repetitive inquiry types.
-A single telecom AI deployment can handle millions of bill inquiries, plan change requests, and outage notifications per month.
-The cost per interaction drops from $5-8 for human agents to $0.25-0.50 for AI.
-(Source: GSMA, AI in Telecoms Report, 2025)
+Telecommunications and banking companies benefit from extremely high call volumes and repetitive inquiry types.
+A single telecom AI deployment can handle millions of bill inquiries, plan change requests, and outage notifications per month, and cost-per-interaction drops dramatically versus human-agent handling.

 AI Channels Used by Industry

-Voice AI deployments grew from 18% of implementations in 2024 to 30% in 2025.
-The growth is driven by improved speech recognition accuracy (now 96.5% for English), natural-sounding text-to-speech, and the realization that many customers prefer calling over typing.
-(Source: Opus Research, Voice AI Market Update, 2025)
+Voice AI deployments are growing rapidly as a share of new implementations.
+The growth is driven by improved speech recognition accuracy, natural-sounding text-to-speech, and the realization that many customers prefer calling over typing for time-sensitive or complex needs.

-17. Messaging channels (WhatsApp, SMS) are used by 34% of businesses for AI customer service
+17. Messaging channels (WhatsApp, SMS) are a growing AI deployment surface

 1

-The #1 barrier is not technology but people.
+The most cited barrier is not technology but people.
 Customer service managers worry about job displacement, executives fear customer backlash, and IT teams cite integration complexity.
 Companies that succeed with AI deployment typically have executive sponsorship and clear communication about how AI augments rather than replaces human agents.

 2